Black cumin seed oil suppresses disease-causing inflammation

 Black cumin seed oil can reverse this dangerous scenario

-Black cumin seed oil contains powerful phytochemicals that inhibit the production and activity of inflammatory factors such as prostaglandins, cytokines and interleukins.
+Black cumin seed oil contains powerful phytochemicals that inhibit the production and activity of inflammatory factors such as prostaglandins, cytokines, and interleukins.
 At the same time, black cumin seed oil boosts the infection – and cancer-fighting properties of immune system cells the body needs to utilize to defend against pathogens and cancers.

 What does the scientific research say?

-In a placebo-controlled study published in 2011 in Phytotherapy Research, 40 women with rheumatoid arthritis took a placebo containing starch twice a day for a month, then 500 mg of black cumin seed oil twice a day for a month.
+In a placebo-controlled study published in Phytotherapy Research, 40 women with rheumatoid arthritis took a placebo containing starch twice a day for a month, then 500 mg of black cumin seed oil twice a day for a month.
 During the month they took the oil, 42.5 percent of the study participants – a significant amount – reported reduced symptoms, including decreased swelling of joints and a lessening of morning stiffness.

 Black cumin seed oil fights cancer through multiple actions

 Black cumin seed oil shows potential to aggressively combat cancer – functioning almost like a successful general on the battlefield, rallying and inspiring the troops.
-Researchers have found that it increases the activity of macrophages, which surround, engulf and destroy abnormal cells.
-It also boosts the survival of CD-8 T-cells, which hunt down and kill infected or cancerous cells, while stimulating “helper” T-cells – responsible for marshalling natural killer cells and directing them to their targets.
+Researchers have found that it increases the activity of macrophages, which surround, engulf, and destroy abnormal cells.
+It also boosts the survival of CD-8 T-cells, which hunt down and kill infected or cancerous cells, while stimulating “helper” T-cells – responsible for marshaling natural killer cells and directing them to their targets.

 In one study, participants who took black cumin seed oil experienced a 55 percent increase in the activity of their helper T-cells, along with a 30 percent increase in natural killer cell function.